-Citation - a reference to a source (author, book, article, etc.) from which a direct quote or information was taken that includes enough information to locate the original source.
-For example, a book citation would include: author, title, place of publication, publisher, and date of publication.
+A citation is a reference to a source (author, book, article, etc.) from which a direct quote or information was taken that includes enough information to locate the original source.
+A book citation would include: author, title, place of publication, publisher, and date of publication.
 An article citation would include author, title, name of periodical, date, and page reference.
-A citation may be found in a research paper, a periodical index or in a catalog.
+Citations may be found in a research paper, a periodical index or in a catalog.
 A compilation of citations is usually called references, works cited, bibliographies or endnotes depending on the style guide (APA, MLA, Chicago, etc.).

 The MLA citation style is used by most Humanities disciplines.

 MLA style format for citing an article in journal that uses both volume and issue numbers:

 Cooney, Brian C. “Considering Robinson Crusoe’s ‘Liberty of Conscience’

 in an Age of Terror.”
 College English, vol. 69, no. 3, Jan.
 2007,